 There needs to be a revolution in the poultry world.
-While many people think that boneless skinless chicken breasts are the end-all-be-all in a chicken recipe, chicken thighs deserve the real love.
+While many people think that boneless, skinless chicken breasts are the end-all-be-all for a chicken recipe, chicken thighs deserve the real love.

 When cooked correctly (which isn’t hard), chicken thighs will make the most succulent chicken you’ll ever eat, with a perfectly crispy skin.

 The key to cooking chicken thighs is to start them in a cold cast iron skillet.
-Yep.
-You read that right.
+Yep, you read that right.
 Cold.
-Season them well with olive oil and salt and pepper and then put them skin-side down in the skillet over medium heat.
+Season them well with olive oil, salt, and pepper, and then put them skin-side down in the skillet over medium heat.

 Then just don’t touch them for 14 to 15 minutes.
 As the pan heats up, the skin will slowly get crispy.
 It might pop and hiss, but all is good.
 As long as you watch your heat, it’s almost impossible to burn or overcook these.

-Once they have crisped nicely in the skillet, dot your thighs with lemon slices and fresh thyme sprigs and finish them in a 400-degree oven for another 13 to 15 minutes depending on the size.
+Once they have crisped nicely in the skillet, dot your thighs with lemon slices and fresh thyme sprigs and finish them in a 400°F oven for another 13 to 15 minutes, depending on the size.

 Lemon Thyme Chicken Thighs

-Preheat your oven to 400°F. Drizzle the chicken thighs with olive oil and season them well with pinches of salt and pepper.
+Arrange a rack in the middle of the oven and heat to 400°F. Drizzle the chicken thighs with olive oil and season well with salt and pepper.

-Place the thighs in a large, cold cast iron skillet skin-side down.
-Place the skillet on a burner over medium heat.
-Let them cook, undisturbed, for 14 to 15 minutes.
+Place the thighs skin-side down in a single layer in a large, cold cast iron skillet.
+Place the skillet over medium heat. and cook undisturbed for 14 to 15 minutes.

-When a lot of the fat has rendered out and the skin is crispy and brown, flip the thighs so the crispy skin is up.
-Dot the cast iron skillet with lemon slices and thyme sprigs and stick it in the hot oven.
-Let the thighs finish cooking in the oven for 13 to 15 minutes until they reach an internal temperature of 165°F. If you're in doubt, leave them in for another few minutes.
+When a lot of the fat has rendered out and the skin is crispy and brown, flip the thighs so they are skin-side up.
+Scatter the lemon slices and thyme sprigs over the chicken.
+Roast in the oven until the chicken reaches an internal temperature of 165°F, 13 to 15 minutes.
+Serve immediately.

-- Depending on the size of your cast iron skillet, you might want to brown the chicken in batches so as not to crowd the pan.
-If you do this, reduce the time on the second batch as the pan will already be hot.
+Batch cooking: Depending on the size of your cast iron skillet, you might want to brown the chicken in batches so as not to crowd the pan.
+If you do this, reduce the time on the second batch, as the pan will already be hot.
 Then you can transfer the thighs to a baking dish to finish in the oven.